Flight Controller Processors Explained: F1, F3, F4, G4, F7, H7

 H7 (STM32H743) 480MHz 2MB 1MB

 * Note that the flash memory mentioned above is the internal flash memory inside an STM32 processor chip, which stores the flight controller firmware codes.
-Don’t confuse it with the flash memory on the flight controller, which is used for blackbox logging and is a separate chip.
+Don’t confuse it with the flash memory chip on the flight controller, which is used for blackbox logging and is a separate chip.

 F0